Create a secure load testing environment with AWS Database Migration Service (DMS)'s new Data Masking feature

 AWS Database Migration Service Adds New Data Masking Feature

-The data masking feature is a new feature of Database Migration Service (DMS) released on November 25, 2024.
+Data masking is a new feature of Database Migration Service (DMS) released on November 25, 2024.

-The "Conversion Rules" in the DMS "Database Migration Task" have traditionally allowed you to convert data so that it can be used for migration to other databases.
+The "Conversion Rules" in the "Database Migration Task" of DMS has traditionally allowed you to convert data so that it can be used for migration to other databases.

 With this release, the following actions have been added: